Envelop-Envelope | Commonly Confused Words

 etymology

-• Envelope is a noun, referring to the flat paper container used for sending letters in.
+• Envelope is a noun that refers to the paper container used to enclose letters or documents.

 © 2025 Lithium Lab Pte Ltd